NARSC Diversity & Inclusion Committee

 The NARSC Diversity and Inclusion Committee is committed to fostering an environment that embraces diversity, equity and inclusion in pursuing excellence in the field of regional science.
 The NARSC organization is composed of faculty, students, and professionals from a wide range of racial and ethnic identities, gender expressions, ages, nationalities, political perspectives, and socio-economic backgrounds.
 The Diversity and Inclusion Committee supports practices that promote inclusion and equality of opportunity for all.

-• NARSC Representative: MANSURY, Yuri (Illinois Institute of Technology)
+• MANSURY, Yuri (Illinois Institute of Technology)

 • PATRICK, Carlianne (Georgia State University)